wevm/viem/.github/CONTRIBUTING.md

 VITE_NETWORK_TRANSPORT_MODE=http
 ```

-`ANVIL_FORK_URL` can be for any RPC service provider (e.g. Alchemy or Infura).
+`VITE_ANVIL_FORK_URL` can be for any RPC service provider (e.g. Alchemy or Infura) for the mainnet.
 Now you are ready to run the tests!
-In one terminal session, spin up Anvil using `pnpm anvil`.
-Next, in a different terminal session, you have the following options for running tests:

 - `pnpm test` — runs tests in watch mode

+Sometimes there may be some tests which fail unexpectedly – you can press `f` to rerun them and they should pass.

 When adding new features or fixing bugs, it's important to add test cases to cover the new/updated behavior.